dnmcginn57/2143-OOP-McGinn/Assignments/program-2/grid.md

 Displays a rectangular grid of cells, organized in rows and columns with row 0 at the top and growing down, column 0 at the left and growing to the right.
-A sequence of unique colors for cells can be chosen from a color wheel, in addition to colors 'black' and 'white' which do not appear in the color wheel.
+A sequence of unique colors for cells can be chosen from a color wheel
-Michal Young (michal@cs.uoregon.edu), October 2012,
-for CIS 210 at University of Oregon.
-Revised November 2013 for Sudoku with subgrids.
 Uses the simple graphics module provided by Zelle, which in turn is built on the Tk graphics package (and which should therefore be available on all major Python platforms, including Linux, Mac, and